Andrew-Pelham/enigma-rpg/docs/Music.md

 nav_order: 3
 ---

-# Soundtrack Inspiration
+# Pulp Soundtracks

 These albums help set the tone for high-stakes, globe-trotting pulp adventures in ENIGMA.
-Click the album cover to open on Spotify.
+Feel free to use them in your games for backing tracks or inspiration when creating adventures!

 ---